kovidgoyal/calibre/manual/viewer.rst

 --------------------

 You can view any of the books in your calibre library by selecting the book and pressing the :guilabel:`View` button.
-This will open up the book in the ebook viewer.
+This will open up the book in the e-book viewer.
 You can also launch the viewer by itself from the Start menu in Windows or using the command :command:`ebook-viewer` in Linux and OS X (you have to install the command line tools on OS X first by going to :guilabel:`Preferences->Advanced->Miscellaneous`).

-Navigating around an ebook
+Navigating around an e-book
 -----------------------------

 .. |pni| image:: images/prev_next.png